jansanz/jansanz.github.com/source/_posts/2012-12-15-simple-geojson-viewer.markdown

 date: 2012-12-15 00:18
 comments: true
 categories: [GeoJSON, iOS, Apple Maps]
+description: Dynamic visualization of GeoJSON files for Apple Maps and Routing Apps.
+Includes a Demo page and source code.
 ---
 In order to visualize GeoJSON polygons for Apple Maps I built a simple GeoJSON Viewer.
 I built it since there wasn't anything similar.
 It uses Google Maps.